it-at-m/opensource.muenchen.de/usability-analysis.md

 # Usability analysis

-In order to use or even further develop existing free software, it must first be subjected to a usability analysis.
+In order to use or even further develop existing free software, it must first be subjected to a __usability analysis__.
-All free software should undergo this usability analysis, regardless of whether it is to be used as a framework, library, [development tools](./in-house-development.html) or as [finished software](./use.html).
+All free software should undergo this, regardless of whether it is to be used as a framework, library, [development tools](./in-house-development.html) or as [finished software](./use.html).

 ## Code review